 Red meat (particularly lamb) and dairy products are the main food sources of carnitine.
 It can also be found in fish, poultry, tempeh, wheat, asparagus, avocados, and peanut butter.

-Carnitine is available as a supplement in a variety of forms.
+Carnitine is available as a supplement in a variety of forms, such as:

 - L-carnitine: the most widely available and least expensive

-- Acetyl-L-carnitine: Often used in studies for Alzheimer's disease and other brain disorders
+- Acetyl-L-carnitine: Often used in studies for Alzheimer disease and other brain disorders

 - Propionyl-L-carnitine: Often used in studies for heart disease and peripheral vascular disease